dys2p/wordlists-de/README.md

 4. Keine Eigennamen, Regionen, Religionen, Vereinigungen oder Personen.
 5. Keine besonders negativ konnotierten Wörter.
 6. Das "männliche" grammatikalische Geschlecht wird bevorzugt.
 (Dies ist Standard bei BIP39.)

+## License

+This work is dual-licensed under Unlicense and CC0.
+You can choose between one of them if you use this work.